 Course Title Credits Grade/Sem

-Suggested E Electives

-es are highly recommended in addition to nursing curriculum.

 AHMS 144 Medical Terminology 3

-Any NASX p refix course 3
+Any NASX pro efix course 3

 NUTR 221 Basic Human Nutrition 3

 Select one of the following:

 PSYX 230 Developmental Psychology 3

 PSYX 240 Fundamentals of Abnormal Psychology 3

 - Indicates prerequisites needed. - Placement in course(s) is determined by placement assessment. - + A grade of C or above is required for graduation.